 Current Limitation (Type 2 only)

 The function of current limiting applies only to Type 2 plugs.
 The reason is that Type 2 plugs are both on vehicle side as on charger side.
 This is a main difference from the Type 1 plug which only has a vehicle side plug.
-While in Europe, the charger side has a type 2 plug, in North America and Japan, the cable is always attached to the charger making integral part of the Electric Vehicle Supply Equipment (EVSE).
+In North America and Japan, who don’t use type 2, the cable is always tethered to the charger making it integral part of the Electric Vehicle Supply Equipment (EVSE).
 This implies that the current capacity of the cable is compatible with the charger.
 For a cable that is not part of the EVSE, the cable can have conductor thickness which is not enough to carry the maximum current the EV can draw and thus overheating the cable resulting in dangerous situations.

 The resistor value in the type 2 plug indicates the conductor size of the cable.
 The conductor size determines the maximum current the cable can handle.
 The following values apply: